stevespringett/Alpine/README.md

 API keys, both of which can be integrated into teams for access control.

 * **Simplified Event System** -
-Alpine can perform parallel processing of tasks using a pub/sub model.
-It can easily scale to consume as much or as little of the hosts hardware.
+Alpine can perform parallel processing of tasks using an asynchronous pub/sub model.
+It can easily scale to consume as much or as little of available resources as necessary.

 * **Secure By Default** -
 All REST resources are secure by default, requiring authentication to